-Nature and culture work as autonomous but synergetic systems: both are parts of the whole system of life on this planet.
+Nature and culture work as autonomous but synergetic systems: both are parts of the whole web of life on this planet.
 We could acknowledge, then, that the entropy brought about by COVID-19 concurrently creates more freedom from the pre-existing order and brings us to the realm of potentiality.
 Ecologist Andre Gorz believed that times of crisis are also times of greatest freedom.
 When societies collapse, and our hopes and values also collapse, the future ceases to be a continuation of past tendencies.
 It is in this situation that we can and must improvise and creatively turn to the future, the domain of possibility.

 According to Robert Ulanowicz, ecosystems can be considered healthy or unhealthy according to their ability to mutually augment the whole community and component communities at multiple levels, to facilitate their continued successful functioning, to be resilient in response to new situations and stress, and to change and develop in a continual process which maximizes their developmental options.
 This is also true of the current global situation.

 We cannot ignore the great advances in biomedicine that have enabled humankind to defeat and control most infectious diseases, whose pandemic outbreaks have killed millions of the world’s population in past centuries, such as cholera, bubonic plague, smallpox, influenza, and more recently, HIV/AIDS.
 We often criticize the Cartesian tradition for its positivistic/objectivistic worldview with its concomitant inability to see the subjective qualities of the world around and the total interdependence of living systems.
 Yet this worldview has helped us to identify infectious agents and develop a system of more or less effective treatments and preventive measures.
 As we see, however, humankind remains very vulnerable, and new outbreaks of infectious diseases continue to occur.
 Nonetheless, this does not mean that we should totally deny the positivistic/objectivistic stance towards the world.
-Rather, we might search for more complex solutions of the issues arising from human relations with the biosphere as well as with the social, economic and cultural milieus.
+Rather, we might search for more complex solutions to the issues arising from human relations with the biosphere as well as with the social, economic and cultural milieus.